wuyuu0107-sup/kalbe-mirror/README.md

 The server will start at `http://127.0.0.1:8000/`.

-## 5. Using the OCR Feature
+## 6. Using the Features

+### EasyOCR
+- Go to `http://127.0.0.1:8000/ocr/image/` to upload images or PDFs for OCR extraction.
+- Returns a downloadable JSON file with detected text and bounding boxes.

+### Gemini OCR Extraction
+- Go to `http://127.0.0.1:8000/ocr/` to upload a medical PDF.
+- The backend will use Gemini API to extract structured medical data from the PDF.
-- Access the OCR API endpoints as defined in `ocr_api/urls.py`.
+- Results are displayed in the browser as JSON.
-- Interact with the service using HTTP requests (e.g., via Postman, curl, or a frontend).

-## 6. Troubleshooting
+## 7. Troubleshooting
 - If you see `ModuleNotFoundError`, ensure your virtual environment is activated and dependencies are installed.
 - For migration issues, ensure the database (`db.sqlite3`) exists and is accessible.
+- For Gemini errors, check your API key in `.env` and internet connection.

-## 7. Deactivating the Environment
+## 8. Deactivating the Environment
 When done, deactivate the virtual environment:

 ```powershell